Yan-Xuemei/TPS-data/README.md

 The identification results of the BGCs (Biosynthetic Gene Clusters) from the sampled plants into "plantiSMASH_results'

-Genomes used in this study of 74 plants in "Table 1".
+Genomes used in this study of 74 plants in "List_of_sampled_plants.xlsx".